Sample Lessons on Qigong Exercise

-Looking for free tai chi qigong exercise?
-Here are a range of free lessons, with precise, detailed descriptions and easy step-by-step instructions.
+Looking to sample some tai chi qigong exercises?
+Here are a range of sample lessons, with precise, detailed descriptions and easy step-by-step instructions.

 Qigong (a.k.a. chi kung) lessons do not have to be expensive.
 Although there seems to be a growing “qigong industry” where commercial classes can range in tuition prices from $20 a lesson to two or three thousand dollars per qigong workshop—there are inexpensive classes that you can take and still get many of the benefits.